jupyter/nbconvert/docs/source/nbconvert_library.rst

 Extracting Figures using the RST Exporter
 -----------------------------------------

-When exporting, you may want to extract the base64 encoded figures as files.
+When exporting, you may want to extract the `base64` encoded figures as files.
 While the HTML exporter does not do this by default, the ``RstExporter`` does:

 .. code:: python

-    # Import the RST exproter
+    # Import the RST exporter
     from nbconvert import RSTExporter
     # Instantiate it
     rst_exporter = RSTExporter()